aosasona/hitlist-cli-v2/README.md

 This section contains everything related to Hit Lists 🔫

 #### Create a new Hit List

+Add a new list to your collection, or pool (get the reference?)

 > hit create [LIST NAME]